ENGEL’S TIPS FOR MAXIMIZING ICE RETENTION

 It is completely safe, but there are some precautions to keep in mind.
-Because it’s so cold, we recommend using leather of cloth gloves when handling it.
+Because it’s so cold, we recommend using leather or cloth gloves when handling it.
 Oven mitts or hand towels will also work just don’t use your bare hands.
-You’ll want to keep it out of reach of small hands to prevent them from getting freezer burn.
+You’ll want to keep it out of reach of small children to prevent them from getting freezer burn.

 Another precaution to keep in mind is ventilation.
 Because dry ice is frozen carbon dioxide, when it melts, it gives off carbon dioxide gas.
 This process is called sublimation.
 Without the proper ventilation, carbon dioxide will displace oxygen which, as you know, is what we breathe.
 Breathing in carbon dioxide gas could cause shortness of breath and prolonged exposure could make you lose consciousness.
 However, if you store your cooler in a well-ventilated are and make sure there is proper ventilation in your vehicle during transport, you won’t have any issues.

-- Remember to minimize those air pockets when packing your cooler.
+Remember to minimize those air pockets when packing the cooler.
 You can fill in these air pockets with regular ice, or, if weight is an issue, you can fill them in with crumpled newspapers.

-To extend the life or your regular ice, use Engel& .
+To extend the life or your regular ice, use Engel Cooler Packs & Freezer Packs .
 These come in multiple sizes and temperatures and can also be used in place of any other ice altogether.
 This is especially helpful if you want to make sure that the contents of your cooler stay as dry as possible.